High Tech Home Security

 Many people are hesitant to entrust the safety of their family and home to the occasionally temperamental power grid.
 However, all electronic locks have independent power sources and manual overrides to ensure homes are safe and secure even if there are power outages.

 Wireless Security System

-Wireless security systems typically offer video and audio that can be viewed in real time or which can be recorded and stored in case it is needed.
+Wireless security systems typically offer video and audio that can be viewed in real-time or which can be recorded and stored in case it is needed.
 Many units offer both options.
-Some of the newest models are all enabled wirelessly which brings down the cost of installation because the complicated electrical wiring is not required.
+Some of the newest models are all enabled wirelessly which brings down the cost of installation because complicated electrical wiring is not required.

 Smart doorbells typically have a wireless video component that is something of a hybrid between a full wireless security system and a communications device.
 Many units will allow homeowners to view who is at their door through an integrated smartphone app.
 They can then choose to speak in real-time with the person and provide instructions or simply record those who have been at the home.

 Automating one’s home doesn’t mean that you will enjoy all the bells and whistles available to the Jetsons, although many of them have become available.
 Instead, it means automating things like when lights come on and go off and if the shades are open or closed.
 Little details like this are what make a home appear occupied and it can be an invaluable security resource for those who will be away for an extended period.

 Automated features are also useful for homeowners who are not planning a business trip or family vacation.
 When lights have been set to a timer or can be controlled via a phone app, no one ever has to stumble alone on a darkened path to find the right key.
 This makes coming home safer and more convenient.